mollyhawker/Ca_integrodifferential_model/README.md

 # A calcium puff model based on integrodifferential equations (Hawker et al., 2024)

 Ca_integrodifferential_model implements three versions of a model for simulating stochastic intracellular calcium release based on hybrid stochastic systems.
-The model is developed in the manuscript "A calcium puff model based on integrodifferential equations” by Molly Hawker, Pengxing Cao, James Sneyd and Ivo Siekmann” available on arXiv: LINK We ask that reference be made to our manuscript when using this code: Molly Hawker, Pengxing Cao, James Sneyd and Ivo Siekmann (2024).
+The model is developed in the manuscript "A calcium puff model based on integrodifferential equations” by Molly Hawker, Pengxing Cao, James Sneyd and Ivo Siekmann” available on [arXiv](https://doi.org/10.48550/arXiv.2401.17326).
+We ask that reference be made to our manuscript when using this code: Molly Hawker, Pengxing Cao, James Sneyd and Ivo Siekmann (2024).
 A calcium puff model based on integrodifferential equations, arXiv, arXiv:2401.17326, [https://doi.org/10.48550/arXiv.24](https://doi.org/10.48550/arXiv.2401.17326){.uri}

 ## 6-state model